 • Your share of the premium rate will increase for Self Only, Self Plus One and for Self and Family.
 See page 82.

 Changes to Basic Option:

-• Your share of the premium rate will increase for Self Only, Self Plus One and for Self and Family.
+• Your share of the premium rate will remain the same for Self Only, Self Plus One and for Self and Family.
 See page 82.